tailcallhq/tailcallhq.github.io/docs/guides/watch-mode.md

 ls *.graphql | entr -r tailcall start ./jsonplaceholder.graphql
 ```

-This command uses `entr` to continuously monitor the `jsonplaceholder.graphql` file and when it changes, It runs the `tc start` command with the file as an argument
+This command uses `entr` to continuously monitor the `jsonplaceholder.graphql` file and when it changes, It runs the `tailcall start` command with the file as an argument

 The above command is described in detail below :